flutter-form-builder-ecosystem/form_builder_validators/README-updated.md

 ### String validators

 - `Validators.contains(substring)` - Checks if the field contains the `substring`.
-- TODO `FormBuilderValidators.endsWith()` - requires the substring to be the end of the field's value.
+- TODO [ ] `FormBuilderValidators.endsWith()` - requires the substring to be the end of the field's value.
-- TODO `FormBuilderValidators.startsWith()` - requires the substring to be the start of the field's value.
+- TODO [ ] `FormBuilderValidators.startsWith()` - requires the substring to be the start of the field's value.
-- TODO `FormBuilderValidators.lowercase()` - requires the field's value to be lowercase.
+- TODO [ ] `FormBuilderValidators.lowercase()` - requires the field's value to be lowercase.
-- TODO `FormBuilderValidators.uppercase()` - requires the field's value to be uppercase.
+- TODO [ ] `FormBuilderValidators.uppercase()` - requires the field's value to be uppercase.
 - `Validators.hasMinUppercaseChars(min:min)` - Checks if the field has a minimum number of uppercase chars.
 - `Validators.hasMinLowercaseChars(min:min)` - Checks if the field has a minimum number of lowercase chars.
 - `Validators.hasMinNumericChars(min:min)` - Checks if the field has a minimum number of numeric chars.
 - `Validators.hasMinSpecialChars(min:min)` - Checks if the field has a minimum number of special chars.
 - `Validators.match(regExp)` - Checks if the field matches with the regular expression `regExp`.
-- TODO `FormBuilderValidators.matchNot()` - requires the field's value to not match the provided regex pattern.
 - `Validators.uuid()` - Checks if the field is a valid Universally Unique Identifier (UUID).
-- TODO `FormBuilderValidators.alphabetical()` - requires the field's to contain only alphabetical characters.
-- TODO `FormBuilderValidators.maxWordsCount()` - requires the word count of the field's value to be less than or equal to the provided maximum count.
+- TODO [ ] `FormBuilderValidators.maxWordsCount()` - requires the word count of the field's value to be less than or equal to the provided maximum count.
-- TODO `FormBuilderValidators.minWordsCount()` - requires the word count of the field's value to be greater than or equal to the provided minimum count.
+- TODO [ ] `FormBuilderValidators.minWordsCount()` - requires the word count of the field's value to be greater than or equal to the provided minimum count.
-- TODO `FormBuilderValidators.singleLine()` - requires the field's string to be a single line of text.

 ### Type Validators
 - `Validators.string(next)`: Checks if the field contains a valid `String` and passes the input as `String` to the `next` validator.